-Groups of firms from the Asset Management CX Forum have developed end-to-end journeys for institutional, intermediary, and (coming soon) insurance clients.
+Groups of firms from the Asset Management CX Forum have developed end-to-end journeys for institutional and intermediary clients.
 Because they are designed for asset managers by asset managers they are about as relevant as can be.

 Each journey focuses on just the moments that matter.
 Imagine about 40 metrics, rather than 200.
 This allows you to see the single thread that weaves its way through your organisation from start to finish – your client.
 Or, in the words of one of our clients, “Well done!
 Now I can see the forest for the trees.
 Thank you for not just throwing in every possible metric and seeing which ones stick.”